-While EFA accepts that this particular issue does arguably warrant separate attention, EFA also strongly supports, in principle, the establishment of a statutory cause of action for serious invasions of privacy, such as that outlined in the Australian Law Reform Commission's reporti tabled in parliament on 3rd September 2014.
+EFA also strongly supports, in principle, the establishment of a statutory cause of action for serious invasions of privacy, such as that outlined in the Australian Law Reform Commission's reporti tabled in parliament on 3rd September 2014.

-Ideally, any legislation to address the sharing of private sexual material without consent should be considered by the parliament at the same time as the proposal to introduce a statutory cause of action for serious invasions of privacy.
+Ideally, any legislation to address the non-consensual sharing of intimate sexual images should be considered by the parliament at the same time as a proposal to introduce a statutory cause of action for serious invasions of privacy.